 The Silk Road

 It would be difficult to talk about Bitcoin without the mention of the Silk Road.
 For those not familiar, Silk Road was a dark web, black market platform that became popular for the sale and purchase of illicit goods, drugs, and money laundering.
 The FBI shut down the site and seized about 144,000 BTC in 2013, which was later sold at auction.
 Founder of the site, Ross William Ulbrecht, was convicted in 2015, and he is currently serving a life sentence with no possibility of parole.

 May 22 is known as Bitcoin Pizza Day.
 On this day, 2010, Laszlo Hanyecz paid 10,000 BTC for two delivered Papa John’s pizzas.

 About 7.5 years after the pizza purchase, BTC hit an all-time high of $19,783.06 on December 17, 2017.
 I’m pretty sure good ‘ol Laszlo will never live down that pizza purchase.
-It went downhill after that as Bitcoin and altcoins fell into what is called Crypto Winter.
+It went downhill after that as BTC and altcoins fell into what is called Crypto Winter.
 There are die-hard HODLers who are waiting for another moon shot.

-Bitcoin Blockchain Rollback
+A Blockchain Rollback